 15.1 – Background

-Having understood Delta, Gamma, and Theta we are now at all set to explore one of the most interesting Option Greeks – The Vega.
-Vega, as most of you might have guessed is the rate of change of option premium with respect to change in volatility.
+Having understood Delta, Gamma, and Theta, we are now at all set to explore one of the most interesting Option Greeks – The Vega.
+Vega, as most of you might have guessed is the rate of change of option premium concerning the change in volatility.
 But the question is – What is volatility?
-I have asked this question to quite a few traders and the most common answer is “Volatility is the up down movement of the stock market”.
+I have asked this question to quite a few traders, and the most common answer is “Volatility is the up-down movement of the stock market”.
 If you have a similar opinion on volatility, then it is about time we fixed that ☺.

 So here is the agenda, I suppose this topic will spill over a few chapters –